 Kew Gardens Orchid Festival.
 Taken in RAW with my mirrorless camera, edited in Lightroom.

-Of course, I wanted the beautiful orchid palace to be the focus, so I made sure my camera settings on manual mode were correct.
+Of course, I wanted the beautiful orchid palace to be the focus in the above photo, so I made sure my camera settings on manual mode were correct.
 I liked how the leaves in the foreground framed the image, without drawing attention away from the main focal point.

 While editing, I adjusted the white balance very slightly, so it looked as naturally spectacular as it was in real life!
 I didn’t need a preset or a filter, because the natural flower colours were lovely.